JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

 val movies = StarWarsFilm.all().sortedByDescending{ it.sequelId }
 ```
 ### Update
-Update a value of a property similar to any property in a Kotlin class:
+Update the value of a property similar to any property in a Kotlin class:
 ```kotlin
 movie.name = "Episode VIII – The Last Jedi"
 ```
 * Note: Exposed doesn't make an immediate update when you set a new value for Entity, it just stores it on the inner map.
-"Flushing" values to the database occurs at the end of the transaction or before next `select *` from the database.
+"Flushing" values to the database occurs at the end of the transaction, or before the next ` select *` from the database.

 Search for an entity by its id and apply an update:
 ```kotlin